 Call for Abstract

-5th International Conference on Integrative Biology, will be organized around the theme “Explore interdisciplinary approaches of Cellular and Molecular Life Sciences”
+6th International Conference on Integrative Biology, will be organized around the theme “Contemporary collaborations of integral biology leads to a tremendous triumph.”

 Submit your abstract to any of the mentioned tracks.

 Register now for the conference by choosing an appropriate package suitable to you.

 Integrative Biology 2018 offers a premier forum to share trans-disciplinary integrative thinking to unravel the underlying principal mechanisms and process in biology and medicine.
 An Integrative Biology approach addresses the biological question(s) by integrating holistic (genome wide; omics-) approaches with in depth functional analysis and computation biology (modeling), thereby integrating wet and dry lab approaches.